 We wish you well on your new adventure, Jim.
 We know you’ll be curious and open-minded as always.
 We miss you terribly and selfishly wish we still had you here.
 We are comforted knowing that you are at peace and that your giving spirit and gentle nature will be with us forever.

 In lieu of other expressions of sympathy, donations may be sent to the Animal Friends Rescue Project (http://animalfriendsrescue.org) or the Hancock Public Schools Foundation (http://www.hancock.k12.mi.us/school-foundation.php).

 A funeral Mass will be held on Monday, October 28, 2019 at 10:00 a.m. at St. Ignatius Loyola Catholic Church in Houghton with Father Corbin Eddy to officiate.
 Prior to the service, friends may call at the church from 9:00-9:45 a.m.

 Burial will take place in the Forest Hill Cemetery.

 Online condolences for the family may be left at www.oneilldennisfh.com.

 The O’Neill-Dennis Funeral Home in Hancock is assisting the family with arrangements.

-To plant a tree in memory of James Timothy Healy, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of James Timothy Healy, please visit our floral store.